alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-16-intro-webgl.markdown

     depthTest : false,
     depthWrite: false,

-    // We are always inside the box
+    // d) we are always inside the box
     side: THREE.BackSide,

   });